Orthodox priest shot at church in France; attacker at large

 Seeking to calm tensions and to explain France’s defense of the prophet cartoons, President Emmanuel Macron gave an interview broadcast Saturday on Arabic network Al-Jazeera.
 Macron also tweeted that “our country has no problem with any religion.
 They are all practiced here freely!
 No stigmatization: France is committed to peace and living together in harmony.”

 Charlton reported from Paris.
+Demetris Nellas in Athens contributed.